Top 3 Things You’ll Learn

 What This Means for You

-With efforts at implementing federal-level changes appear to be at a standstill while prescription drug prices continue to climb at record rates, it’s up to you to take action.
+With efforts at implementing federal-level changes appear to be at a standstill while prescription drug prices continue to climb at record rates, it’s up to you to help maintain affordability for your clients and their members.
 You must continue to evaluate plans for opportunities to lower your spending and help reduce members’ out-of-pocket costs.
 Often times high-cost drugs with low clinical value can be removed from the formulary with little-to-no member impact, or lower-cost, clinically equivalent medications can be prescribed instead of the higher-cost option.
 Simply being able to put plan protections in place to review prescription claims before they’re paid can prove to be a significant budget-saving method, while helping direct members to more affordable prescription drugs.